mmarodin/icinga2-plugins/README.md

 see screenshots under folder's plugins for a quick view

-try these funny addons to send HTML Icinga2 notifications via email with graphs (they use Grafana via API to embed them)
+try these funny addons to send HTML Icinga2 notifications via email with graphs:
-- Notification (coming soon!)
+- Notification (use Grafana via API to embed graphs)